wehlutyk/thesis/content/4-discussion.md

 As a consequence, asking the subjects to keep in mind that their productions were sent to other subjects (as we did) was likely to create a slight discrepancy.

 The relevance-theoretic approach also opens the door for the analysis of interaction, context, or past history in the evolution of meanings.
-Using carefully constructed contexts to orient what is available to the inferential process, it should be possible to greatly reduce the possible meanings interpreted by subjects, and thus explore the way interpretations evolve through chains of contextually-augmented utterances (or chains of constrained interactions).
+Using carefully constructed contexts to orient what is available to the inferential process, it may be possible to greatly reduce the possible meanings interpreted by subjects, and thus explore the way interpretations evolve through chains of contextually-augmented utterances (or chains of constrained interactions).
 In practive however, such an implementation is likely to be extremely challenging (much more so than the procedure developed in the previous chapter): whatever the theory, it is still necessary to extract the basic propositions semantically encoded in the utterances typed in by subjects, determine the way subjects select contexts, and automatically or manually derive the possible conclusions that can be reached for a given utterance in a given context.
 The three tasks are far from trivial.
 Second, efficiently constraining the context in which an utterance is interpreted will likely be much more difficult than it sounds, as real life interpretation involves our own personal history, memory, preoccupations and any other pregnant contexts we can recruit during the process [see @sperber_relevance:_1995, §3.3-4, which discusses the ways contexts are chosen in the inferential process].
 It is doubtful that simply adding a few sentences around the target utterance would suffice.
-Instead, it could be necessary to create more encompassing situations such as a controlled video game where much larger parts of the many contexts available to subjects can be experimentally manipulated.
+Using more encompassing situations, such as a controlled video game where much larger parts of the many contexts available to subjects can be experimentally manipulated, might help in this area.

 #### Meaning as indexed on knowledge optimisation